Milk allergy

 Symptoms

 With cow’s milk allergy, symptoms appear within minutes and to an hour after consumption and typically include itching in the mucous membranes of the mouth and on the skin with redness, wheals and swelling.
 Like other food allergies, respiratory symptoms may also occur.
 Isolated gastrointestinal symptoms are rare.
-They usually occur in combination with other allergy symptoms, such as difficulty swallowing, nausea, vomiting, diarrhoea and bloating.
+They usually occur in combination with other allergy symptoms.
 In rare cases, the allergy may result in anaphylactic shock with breathing difficulties and circulatory collapse.

 Diagnosis

 Self-monitoring – ideally recorded in a symptom diary – and a consultation with an allergy specialist, together with the results of skin and blood tests, are the essential basis for the diagnosis of cow’s milk allergy.
+If an IgE-mediated milk allergy is suspected, skin and blood tests can provide clarity.
 To confirm the diagnosis and to determine the tolerance level, provocation (or challenge) tests may also be required.

 Treatment